Dr. Peters: The present investment focus: aircraft funds

 Since 2007, the company has been investing in the aircraft field, among others by purchasing aircraft of the type Airbus A380-800.
 This established the Dr. Peters Group as the pioneer in aircraft investments in Germany with 17 current aircraft investments.
 Forecast dividends have all been paid until now.
-The company has become the market leader in Germany with a total placed capital of 1.03 billion euros.
+The company has become the market leader in Germany with a total placed capital of €1.03 billion.

 Problems caused by the financing and shipping crisis

 Currently, several of the ship funds suffer partly serious financial difficulties due to the financial and shipping crisis.
 Disbursements are currently partly no longer made.
 Insolvencies of funds have also occurred – e.g. Fund 111.
 Investors in other funds were requested by the fund companies of the issuing house to repay their dividend payments.
 This was partly stopped by the Federal Court of Justice with detailed arguments; in the cases decided to date, not the funds themselves but only their creditors could demand return of the disbursements.